Asfvin/Asfvin/README.md

 - 👋 Hi, I’m @Asfvin.
 I am currently working as a Machine Learning Engineer in an Insurance Company.
 Previously I worked as a Data Scientist and a Financial Analyst.
-- 👀 I’m interested in technology (Although I am not very up to date), Economics (same case with Tech) and Cinema
+- 👀 I’m interested in extracting and generating value from data, Economics and watching Movies
 - 🌱 I’m currently learning deep learning, advanced time series, text analytics and software engineering/ architecture.
 My goal is to reduce my imposter syndrome and
 - become an excellent ML Practitioner.
 - 💞️ I’m looking to collaborate on NLP, predictive pricing or NN models.